-Workers must:
+Staff must:

-- not engage in disrespectful behaviour of other workers - report if disrespectful behaviour is observed or experienced - apply and comply with the employer's policies and procedures on a Respectful Workplace.
+- not engage in disrespectful behaviour of colleagues or patrons - report if disrespectful behaviour is observed or experienced - apply and comply with the employer's policies and procedures on a Respectful Workplace.

 1.3.3 Application

 This policy statement applies to all workers including permanent, temporary, casual, contract, student workers and the Library Director, Library Trustees and volunteers.
 It applies to interpersonal and electronic communications, such as email.